libogonek/ogonek/reading.markdown

 - *Effects* sections describe the actions performed by a function;

-- *Postconditions* sections describe the observable results established by a function;

 - *Returns* sections describe the value returned by a function;

 - *Validation* sections describe what kind of data validation is performed by a